BigodeMarine/BigodeMarine/README.md

 ---

 <p align="center">
-  ⚙️ <i>Building software.
-Learning continuously.
-Improving every day.</i> ⚙️
+  ⚙️ <i>By knowledge, we advance.
+By code, we build.
+By the Omnissiah, we improve.</i> ⚙️
 </p>